shocknet/Lightning.Pub/README.md

 - [ ] Management Dashboard is being integrated into [ShockWallet](https://github.com/shocknet/wallet2)
 - [ ] Nostr native "offers"
 - [ ] Channel Automation
-- [ ] Bootstarp Peering (Passive "LSP")
+- [ ] Bootstrap Peering (Passive "LSP")
 - [ ] Subscriptions / Notifications
 - [ ] Submarine Swaps
 - [ ] High-Availabilty / Clustering

-Dashboard:
+Dashboard Wireframe:

 <img src="https://shockwallet.b-cdn.net/pub_home_ss.png" alt="Pub Dashboard" width="240">

 #### ShockWallet and Lightning.Pub are free software.
 If you would like to see continued development, please show your [support](https://github.com/sponsors/shocknet) :)

-> **WARNING:** While this software has been used in production for many months, it is still bleeding edge and security or reliabilty is not guaranteed.
+> **WARNING:** While this software has been used in a high-profile production environment for over a year, it should still be considered bleeding edge.
+Special care has been taken to mitigate the risk of drainage attacks, which is a common risk to all Lightning API's.
+An integrated Watchdog service will terminate spends if it detects a discrepency between LND and the database, for this reason IT IS NOT RECOMMENDED TO USE PUB ALONGSIDE OTHER ACCOUNT SYSTEMS.
+While we give the utmost care and attention to security, the internet is an adversarial environment and SECURITY/RELIABILITY ARE NOT GUARANTEED- USE AT YOUR OWN RISK.

+## Umbrel Installation

+Coming Soon

+## Automatic Installation

+Coming Soon

 ## Manual Installation

 #### Notes:
+* Use of a reverse proxy is only required if you wish to serve LNURLs
 * The service defaults to port `8080`
-* Use of a reverse proxy is only required if you wish to serve LNURLs
 * Requires [Node.js](https://nodejs.org) >=18.x

 #### Steps:
 1) Run [LND](https://github.com/lightningnetwork/lnd/releases) - *Example mainnet startup*:

  ```
- ./lnd --bitcoin.active --bitcoin.mainnet --bitcoin.node=neutrino --neutrino.connect=neutrino.shock.network --routing.assumechanvalid --accept-keysend --allow-circular-route --feeurl=https://nodes.lightning.computer/fees/v1/btc-fee-estimates.json
+ ./lnd --bitcoin.active --bitcoin.mainnet --bitcoin.node=neutrino --neutrino.connect=neutrino.shock.network --accept-keysend --allow-circular-route --feeurl=https://nodes.lightning.computer/fees/v1/btc-fee-estimates.json
  ```